suneet1212/task_turtle_sim/README.md

 &Delta;T is the time period for mpc

+Note: Parameters for this are not tuned fully.
+It doesn't run properly for multple targets.

 Sometimes there is an error when we run the launch files : "[call_turtle_sim-3] process has died [pid 2832, exit code 2]".
 Just do ctrl+c and run again.